By Paul Taylor

 If skull expansion causes hair loss, how does it explain the success of hair transplant surgery?

 This article answers that question.

-That's a question I get asked occasionally by some people who are not yet convinced about skull expansion (skull bone growth) causing hair loss.
+It's a question that's occasionally asked by some people who are not yet convinced about skull expansion (skull bone growth) causing hair loss.

 So how does skull expansion explain that?

 My answers to these questions address not only skull expansion, but